 Let me guide you on how we do it at Urbanist Architecture.

 We provide our clients with a simple, low-risk approach to deliver hands-on project monitoring together with effective and efficient cost engineering.
 How do we do this?
-Simply by utilizing the application of design and build principles alongside the techniques for quality control, cost control and ultimately work programme control.
+Simply by using design and build principles alongside techniques for quality control, cost control and ultimately work programme control.

-All in all, there are many factors which affect the building cost estimate and obtain significant impact on project cost and they are as following:
+All in all, there are many factors which can affect the building cost estimate and have a significant impact on project cost, and they are as following:

 · Site investigation, demolition, site clearance, new utilities